The more I learn, the more I’m humbled by how little I know

 "In terms of locating subject matter and "working" it in the field, my best advice is to learn as much as you can about the natural world.
 I've said it before, but it still holds true: To be a better nature photographer, you must first become a better naturalist" - John Shaw

-Most of this adventure is based on nature photography and documenting it with high quality photos.
-Sure we might do a few hikes or paddle some remote rivers without photography being the main subject, but we've found that without taking many pictures, we tend to forget all too quickly.
-No we don't claim to be professional photographers, but photography in general has been a way of life in our family for generations.
+Most of this adventure is based on nature photography and documenting it with high quality photos to show our readers what we see.
+Sure we might do a few hikes or paddle some remote rivers without photography being the main subject, but we've found that without taking many pictures, we tend to forget the beauty all too quickly.
+Photography in general has been a way of life in our family and has been for generations.

 When we worked at our restaurant and only took a few trips a year, it was very easy to draw back on the beautiful scenes we surrounded ourselves in and bring them back to mind.
 Cindy and I would go on a few vacations and come back with 10 to15 rolls of film.
 After spending a small fortune on developing costs, only a handful would make their way into albums, or enlargements and most would be stored under a bed in a shoe box.